Every Question You May Have About Co-Signing Answered!

-With Canadian real estate values so incredibly high we see more and more the need for co-signers, guarantors and multiple mortgage applicants.
-For some families, there is an “all hands on deck approach” to securing a beachead in real estate.
+With Canadian real estate prices at record highs, we see more and more of the need for co-signers, guarantors, and multiple mortgage applicants.
+For many families, it’s an “all hands on deck” effort just to get into the market.

 Skip to our mortgage co-signing FAQ questions

-• Explaining terminology (for example difference between guarantor and co-signer)
+- Explaining terminology (for example, the difference between guarantor and co-signer)

-• When a co-signer is needed and who make the best candidates?
+- When is a co-signer needed, and who makes the best candidates?

 Who can co-sign for your mortgage application?

-Anyone can do it, but the risk and negative implications to the co-signatory’s own future borrowing capacity basically means only family members are willing to do it.
+Anyone can do it, but the risk and negative implications to the co- signatory’s own future borrowing capacity basically mean only family members are willing to do it.
 The co-signer is usually a close family member.

-Both of them are fully responsible for the mortgage payments if for any reason the primary borrower does not make the required payments.
-However, the co-signer is also on title for the property and the guarantor is not.
+Both of them are fully responsible for the mortgage payments if, for any reason, the primary borrower does not make the required payments.
+However, the co-signer is also on the title for the property, and the guarantor is not.

-It’s getting harder to find lenders who will allow guarantors – they want all parties on title.
-Credit Unions are more likely to agree than chartered banks in our experience.
+It’s getting harder to find lenders who will allow guarantors – they want all parties on the title.
+In our experience, credit unions are more likely to agree than chartered banks.

 Why would a guarantor not want to be on title?

 That’s a really good question.
-Many feel if you are taking on the risk perhaps you should at least protect your position by having some equity in the property.
-However there are a few reasons we have come across.
+Many feel that if you are taking on the risk, perhaps you should at least protect your position by having some equity in the property.
+However, we have come across a few reasons.

 1) Tax reasons.
 Even if registered as a 1% owner, this means the co-signer is likely liable for capital gains taxes down the road.